rocketacademy/marketing-website/src/pages/faq/index.md

         1. Software Engineering Coding Bootcamp has both full-time and part-time options.

-        2. Full-Time Coding Bootcamp requires students to commit 10am-6pm SGT Mon-Fri for 24 weeks.
+        2. Full-Time Coding Bootcamp requires students to commit 10am-6pm SGT Mon-Fri for 4 months.
 We discourage working a full-time job while enrolled in the full-time Coding Bootcamp.

-        3. Part-Time Coding Bootcamp requires students to commit 7.30-9.30pm SGT Tuesday evenings, and 10am-12pm SGT Saturday mornings, with roughly 20 hours of work per week for 48 weeks.
+        3. Part-Time Coding Bootcamp requires students to commit 7.30-9.30pm SGT Tuesday evenings, and 10am-12pm SGT Saturday mornings, with roughly 20 hours of work per week for 8 months.
     - question: How many classes can I miss?
       answers: >-
         1. Classes are mandatory, live Zoom meetings where we review and